Copyright © John j Cummings. All Rights Reserved.

 While looking into the mysterious life of John Hanson, I always followed my father’s advice to get truthful answers from research.
 He always told me not to believe in conspiracies and to keep my feet on the ground.
 It was common sense advice, whereas most decisions in life had little to do with conspiracies and much to do with following the money.
 It was a principle I followed when I launched my initial research from a base of our nation’s earliest citations to discover a modest man named John Hanson.
 It was a simple search that initially started from curiosity.
 Still, with the uncovering of surprising citations from historical writings attached to the life of John Hanson, the research gradually focused on Hanson’s significant financial and organizational contributions to achieving independence.
 As the research continued, there were additional discoveries of significant contributions and sacrifices for American independence with supporting citations surrounding his period.
 In the end, I was overwhelmed by the principle of giving honor where honor is due by telling his fantastic story.

-President Gilbert Grosvenor of the National Geographic Society gave credit to John Hanson for the mapping and design of the United States and complete credit to President John Hanson for the “whole course of our national life.”
+With discoveries of what John Hanson contributed to the framing of the nation, an account began to take shape with his hands in the nation's design of many states.
+Just one of John Hanson's many contributions is why former President Gilbert Grosvenor of the National Geographic Society gave credit to John Hanson for the mapping and design of the United States and complete credit to President John Hanson for the “whole course of our national life.”
 It was John Hanson's efforts that shaped the future of our nation with its intended constitution that forefathers drafted in the spirit of the Declaration of Independence.
 His contribution to the framing of the nation was a powerful story by itself.
 Still, a more extraordinary account involved his vast contributions to creating an organized army to ensure the success of the American Revolutionary War.
 It was a story from long ago and a discovery of an account of the most critical contributions that brought about the nation's birth.
 A fantastic story that tells us precisely why John Hanson's election as our nation's first President preceded immediately after the defeat of the British army and after achieving independence.

 I never thought that something like this discovery was remotely possible, considering the narrative from what we learned about our nation’s history while growing up.
 But for over a century, historical scholars regularly say they don’t have the most important answers to many interesting questions about our history and that they still can’t answer these very same questions today.
 An example was the historical question, “Why did George Washington show up in his military uniform at the Continental Congress?”
 Remarkably, the omitted history of our nation’s first President answers this question about his business partner, George Washington.
 The answers to many questions were plain and straightforward when including the history surrounding John Hanson, and finally, our American story made perfect common sense.